 Summary: The Best Metals for Cookware, Rated

-If you're wondering "Why isn't all stainless nickel-free?", it's because nickel-free stainless is less corrosion resistant than standard 18/10 stainless (the "10" refers to the nickel content of 10%).
+If you're wondering Why isn't all stainless nickel-free?, it's because nickel-free stainless is less corrosion resistant than standard 18/10 stainless (the "10" refers to the nickel content of 10%).
 The Chantal brand linked to here is a high grade of nickel free stainless and is the most corrosion resistant nickel free stainless available.

 Durability is another important factor in selecting cookware.
 In other words, how long will the cookware last, and how much use will it stand up to?

 Clad stainless cookware is extremely durable; at least, high quality clad stainless is.
 Many brands of clad stainless come with lifetime guarantees, including All-Clad and Demeyere.

 Not all clad stainless is created equally: Inexpensive lines may contain lower quality stainless steel that will rust and corrode.
 When you buy a top quality brand like All-Clad or Demeyere, part of the expense is certainly due to the extremely high quality of the stainless steel used.

 The point is that you will more than get your money's worth out of good quality clad cookware.
 Although it is expensive, if you average its cost over your lifetime (and perhaps your children's lifetimes), the cost-per-year of use is very low.

 Durability is a primary feature of stainless cookware, so you can expect excellent durability and longevity from both All-Clad and Demeyere cookware.

 Ease of Care (and How to Cook on Stainless Steel)